 dtype: object

-Python DataFrame describe function
+Python pandas DataFrame describe function

 describe function output